North American XA2J Super Savage: Design and development

 The A2J was essentially an enlarged AJ Savage with the two reciprocating engines replaced with two Allison T40 turboprop engines and removal of the tail-mounted turbojet.
 Like the AJ, it was a high-winged monoplane with unswept wings.
 The wings were fitted with leading edge slats and large trailing edge flaps, and folded outside of the engine nacelles to ease storage aboard ship.
 It had a crew of three: pilot, co-pilot/bombardier, and gunner who sat in a pressurised cabin in the nose of the aircraft.
 Up to 10500 lb of bombs could be carried in a large enclosed bomb-bay in the center fuselage, while the planned defensive armament was a remotely controlled tail turret with two 20 mm cannon.

 Construction of two prototypes started 1 October 1948, but due to delays developing the engines, the first flight was not until 4 January 1952.
+A smaller variant known as XA2J-2 was proposed in late 1951, reducing size and weight by only accommodating the newer and lighter Mark 5 nuclear bomb.
+It was also intended to be capable of close air support and minelaying.

-The competing Douglas XA3D, the prototypes of which were ordered the year after construction had begun on the XA2J prototypes, first flew in October 1952.
+The competing Douglas XA3D, the prototypes of which were ordered the year after construction had begun on the XA2J-1 prototypes, first flew in October 1952.
 The A3D had far superior performance, which doomed the XA2J.

 The root cause for the failure of the XA2J was the protracted development and poor reliability of the Allison T40 engines.
 The T40 engine was an ambitious engine design with two power sections, (the T38 was developed from the T40 to assist in its development, by using a single power section with extension shaft and gearbox), driving two large contra-rotating propellers through a combining gearbox.
 Both the engines and the gearbox proved to be unreliable.
 The T40 engine was also used in the developmental of other aircraft.
 After a number of engine-related mishaps, the XA2J project was abandoned and the second prototype was never flown.